 Richard has written and spoken about GDPR/privacy extensively, both in the Channel Islands and further afield, working on projects including guidance on Guernsey´s data protection regime, co-authoring a guide to the impact of GDPR in the Channel Islands and contributing the Guernsey chapter to global law firms and legal subscription databases.
 He has also provided input to STEP UK on their GDPR guidance for trustees and fiduciary office holders.

-Richard is also a member of the International Association of Privacy Professionals, Guernsey Association of Compliance Officers and the Guernsey International Lawyers Association.
+Richard is also a member of the International Association of Privacy Professionals.

 Richard qualified as an English Solicitor in 2002 and qualified as a Guernsey Advocate in 2013.
 Prior to joining Appleby, Richard was Counsel at another offshore firm in Guernsey.
 He previously worked at Eversheds Sutherland in England and George Green, where he trained and qualified.